switchthemes/shapes-chrome-fix/README.md

 # Display issue fix for Shapes theme

-For more information about this issue, [see our help guide](https://help.switchthemes.co/updates/chrome-display-issue.html).
+To manually fix the high pixel density display issue in Shapes theme, you require the files in this repository.

-These are files required to manually fix the high pixel density display issue in Shapes theme.
+> For more information about the issue, refer to [our help guide](https://help.switchthemes.co/shapes/updates/display-issue).

-### Steps to fix:
+## Steps to fix manually:

 1. Replace the following files in your theme with the files included in this repository:

    - assets/block-sticker.css
    - sections/call-to-action.liquid
    - snippets/block-sticker.liquid
    - snippets/media-image-placeholder.liquid
    - snippets/media-video.liquid
    - snippets/product-tile-media-image.liquid
    - snippets/static-sticker.liquid

-2. Copy the css from `additional-styles.css` and add it to the bottom of `base.bundle.css` or `custom.css`
+1. Copy the css from the `additional-styles.css` file, and then add it to the bottom of your `base.bundle.css` or `custom.css` file.